RingCentral vs Zoom: Which is Best in 2023?

 - Multiple invitation channels

-- Integration with apps like Google Workspace, Microsoft Office 365, and Microsoft Teams
+- Advanced features and integration with apps like Google Workspace, Microsoft Office 365, and Microsoft Teams

 - Single-click group chats